-Winter brings heating bills and increased utility costs.
+Winter brings increased utility costs with added heating and more hours of the day needing light.
 Shorter daylight means children are waiting at bus stops in cold, dark morning hours.
 You can help by donating coats of all sizes for families who shop free-of-charge at Crisis Assistance Ministry.

 For low wage earners, the cost of coats can throw a monthly budget way off track and put families at risk for loss of utilities and even the roof over their heads.

 Your gift of a warm coat allows families to shop free-of-charge for winter wear while conserving their limited financial resources for other basic needs like rent, utilities, and transportation costs.
 Something as simple as a winter coat can help prevent homelessness by allowing parents to keep their children warm without putting other needs at risk.

 - Check your closets for gently used coats and other winter gear that might help someone else get through the colder months.